Sharing is caring!

 Of course, chocolates are harmful and toxic for your dogs.
 You should avoid giving it to them and ensure they are not accidentally consuming it.
 Chocolates contain chemicals like theobromine and caffeine.

 These chemicals are not harmful to humans.
 Theobromine effectively reduces blood pressure, improves concentration, and enhances mood in humans.
 So chocolates are not poisonous to us.
-But for dogs, these chemicals can be poisonous.
+However, for dogs, these chemicals can be poisonous.

-They can’t metabolize theobromine.
+They cannot metabolize theobromine.
 As a result, it increases the heart rate and stimulates the nervous system excessively in dogs.
 A theobromine quantity of 20 mg per dog’s body weight in kilograms can create chocolate poisoning.

 Do Dogs Like the Taste of Chocolate?

-Although this treat can even turn deadly for the canine when consumed in a large amount, it reacts very well with the tastebuds of the canine and attracts the canine’s attention towards it.
+Although this treat can even turn deadly for the canine when consumed in a large amount, it reacts very well with the tastebuds of the canine and attracts the canine’s attention it.

 Can Dogs Eat Chocolate?

 No, the consumption of chocolate is prohibited for dogs.
-This is because the tastemakers and different types of compounds in it react with the enzymatic activities inside the canine’s stomach and cause different stomach issues, including ulcers and constipation.
+This is because the tastemakers and different types of compounds in them react with the enzymatic activities inside the canine’s stomach and cause different stomach issues, including ulcers and constipation.

 How Much Chocolate is Toxic for Dogs?